 This year’s Sewing Weekender (a really popular and over-subscribed two day event in the UK) went online.
 As a result it meant that close to 2000 people could attend regardless of where they were in the world, and it raised over £23K for 4 worthwhile charities.
 I was invited to contribute so I filmed my first ever video in which I chatted about the #so50visible challenge.
 You can have a read, or a watch, here.

 In August 2020 we were celebrating TWO years since Judith launched the first post on @SewOver50, and the grass certainly hadn’t grown under our feet!
 I summed up a few of the activities many of us shared, especially during the pandemic and lockdown.
 It’s clear that Sew Over 50 has been a huge source of comfort and support, as well as inspiration, in the midst of it all.

 I wrote this post in October 2020 about various hem finishes I like to use, just to add variety and keep my sewing interesting.

-It’s been a long while since I last wrote a Sew Over 50 piece, it’s a summing up of the Sustainable Sewing challenge of August 2021 which you can read here The month may have finished but it’s a philosophy we hope many of us will continue with in our making much more of the time in the future.
+There was a lengthy hiatus since I last wrote a Sew Over 50 piece, and when I did it was a summing up of the Sustainable Sewing challenge of August 2021 which you can read here The month may have finished but it’s a philosophy we hope many of us will continue with in our making much more of the time in the future.